mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 Next, connect another wire to the *cathode* (short side) of the LED, and place this in pin 8 on the Arduino board.

-Plug the circuit in!

-####Without running any code, you should have a lit LED!

 ##**The Code**

 Arduino has ready-to-go code, which we'll use to get started today.
 You can open their examples and then edit the code as you like.